bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 original Seagate Central firmware does not support IPv6 at all.

-For this reason it is necessary to quickly turn IPv6 off then back on (i.e. bounce) for the ethernet interface after the networklan daemon is started.
+For this reason it is necessary to quickly turn IPv6 off then back on for the ethernet interface after the networklan daemon is started.

-Create a new script called "/etc/init.d/ipv6_bounce" by either copying it from this project to the Seagate Central, or by using an editor like "nano" or "vi".
+Create a new script called "/etc/init.d/ipv6_bounce" by either copying it from the base directory of this project to the Seagate Central, or by using an editor like "nano" or "vi".
 The script's contents are as follows.

     #!/bin/sh
     KERNEL_VERSION=$(uname -r)